What are N99 / FFP3 Face Masks?

 Are FFP3 masks reusable?

 We do not advise that you reuse your face mask.
 This is because infectious particles are not visible to the naked eye, and it is not possible to tell if your respirator is contaminated.
+If you wish to reuse your face mask, you should look to purchase reusable face masks.

 If you wish to reuse your face mask, there are a few points to consider: